tomwhartung/jmws_accoutrements/doc/devops/cms_github_strategy.md

 ### Purpose
 The purpose of this strategy is to use github to:
 * Keep versions of all files (except the database and web server) needed to get a site going
-* Allowing the web master to back out of changes that have unforeseen negative side effects
+* Allow the web master to back out of changes that have unforeseen negative side effects
 * Support rapid deployment to multiple host instances (development, test, production, etc.)

 ### Requirements